 3.4.2.
 The Examinations: The B.Th.
 Degree examination consists of oral and written comprehensive examinations.
 They are conducted, based on the questions sent by the Pontifical Urbaniana University, Rome, at the end of the IV year Theology.
 The comprehensive exams are held for the basic subjects: Sacred Scripture, Systematic Theology, Moral Theology and Canon Law.
 Only those students who have fulfilled all the requirements of the Seminary are eligible for the comprehensive exams.
-The written examination is of four and half hours duration on a theme chosen by lots from the given thesis sheet as prescribed by the Pontifical Urbaniana University, Rome.
+The written examination is of five to six hours duration on a theme from the given "Tesario" as prescribed by the Pontifical Urbaniana University, Rome.
 The oral examination is of 45 minutes duration by a board of three professors.
 Those who fail in the B.Th. examination may reappear in the following year with the permission of the Rector and the Prefect of Studies.

 3.5.
-Academic Integrity:
+Academic Integrity